Technigo/project-news-site/README.md

 ## View it live

 The fictional magazine site I created was called "Art Matters!" and can be viewed using the link below.
 I have tested the site on iPhone, iPad and desktop as well as using the developer tool in Google Chrome.
+Chrome and Safari (mobile/tablet) are the only browsers I used for testing.
 All platforms are working as required.

 https://art-matters.netlify.app/